signalogic/SigSRF_SDK/pktlib_readme.md

         -a fully re-assembled packet if uFlags includes DS_PKT_INFO_REASSEMBLY_GET_PACKET<br>
         -a [TERMINATION_INFO struct](https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h) or [SESSION_DATA struct](https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h) if uFlags includes a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag
   * chnum, if not NULL, on return will contain a matching channel number when DS_PKT_INFO_CHNUM or DS_PKT_INFO_CHNUM_PARENT are given in uFlags.
 If the packet matches a child channel number and DS_PKT_INFO_CHNUM_PARENT is given, chnum will contain the child channel number and the parent channel number will be returned
+  * uPktNumber, if not zero, is included in warning, error, and info messages.
+This allows applications to align messages with Wireshark input, assuming they are keeping track of input packet number (mediaMin does this, look for thread_info[].packet_number[] in [mediaMin.cpp](https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp))

 <ins>Return Value</ins>